What is ChildForum

 Gillian Postlewaight (Eastern Institute of Technology, NZ)

 Helen Mataiti (University of Canterbury, NZ)

-In August 2010 ChildForum expanded its expertise to provide information and support on childcare and teaching, and early childhood service management.
-Click on the video above to learn more about ChildForum.
+In 2008 the research network became known as ChildForum, and in August 2010 ChildForum expanded its expertise to provide information and support on childcare and teaching, and early childhood service management.
+Click on the original video below to learn more about ChildForum in the early days.